From Numbers to Container Strings: Arithmetical Theories and the -Function

 A crucial result is \cite[Lemma 8]{jera:sequ12}.
 In our terminology, this says that, in \pamj, for a certain definable inductive class $J$, we have: (\dag) for all $\ast$-sequences $s$ where the length of $s$ is $z$ in $J$ and for all $x$, there is an $\ast$-sequence $s'$ of length $z+1$, such that $\uppi(s,i)=\uppi(s',i)$ for all $i<z$ and $\uppi(s',z)=x$.

-\begin{remark}{ At first sight, Jerabek's result seems pretty miraculous.
-Inspecting a traditional presentation of the $\upbeta$-function, we employ large numbers that are exponential both in the length and in the components of the sequence.
+\begin{rem}{ At first sight, Jerabek's result seems pretty miraculous.
+Inspecting a traditional presentation of the $\upbeta$-function, we see that it employs large numbers that are exponential both in the length and in the components of the sequence.
 Since we want sequences of all numbers, this seems to tell us that we really need the totality of exponentiation.
 But we do not have it in our weak theories.

 A closer look at the verification of the correctness of the $\upbeta$-function reveals that the large numbers need to be exponential only in the \emph{length} of the sequence.
 This opens the road towards considering two sorts of numbers: \emph{the surface numbers} which qualify as sequence components and \emph{the grotto numbers} that live in the depths which can function as lengths of the sequence.
 We can give the grotto numbers many desirable extra properties.
 For example, \jer's grotto numbers do satisfy the subtraction principle \axpam\ref{plimp15}.